 The English Premier League, or EPL, may be overwhelmingly popular and growing at a rapid rate outside of the UK, but that doesn’t mean access is easy.
-Thankfully, you can watch the Premier League online using various methods.
+Thankfully, you can watch the 2023-24 Premier League online through a number of channels, including some Kodi add-ons.
+In this article, we’ll show you cord-cutting options both on and off Kodi.

-When selecting a Kodi add-on to watch your Premier League game, it’s important to be aware of which add-ons offer up official content and which deliver unofficial streams.
-Thus our guide will not only recommend official Kodi add-ons but provide you with an overview of third-party add-ons you should steer clear of to avoid nasty malware and legal issues.
+When selecting a Kodi add-on to watch the next Premier League game, it’s important to be aware of which add-ons offer up official content and which deliver unofficial streams.
+Our guide will not only recommend official Kodi add-ons but provide you with an overview of third-party add-ons you should steer clear of to avoid nasty malware and legal issues.

 Comparitech does not condone or encourage any violation of copyright restrictions, including illegal streaming through Kodi.
 Kodi can be used for many excellent, legal online streaming purposes.
 Please consider the law, victims, and risks of piracy before downloading or streaming copyrighted material without permission.